Ben & Jerry's: Founding

 In 1984, Häagen-Dazs wanted to limit distribution of Ben & Jerry's by its distributors in Boston, prompting Ben & Jerry's to file suit against the parent company, Pillsbury, in its "What's the Doughboy Afraid Of?" campaign.
 In 1987, Häagen-Dazs again tried to enforce exclusive distribution, and Ben & Jerry's filed a second lawsuit against the Pillsbury Company.

+In 1984 Cohen and Greenfield sold shares in the company in a Vermont only IPO, raising $750,000 to finance expansion.
+Cohen retained a 50% stake in the firm while Greenfield retained 10% and moved to Arizona.

 In 1985, the Ben & Jerry's Foundation was established at the end of the year with a gift from Ben & Jerry's to fund community-oriented projects; it was then provided with 7.5% of the company's annual pre-tax profits.
 In 1986, Ben & Jerry's launched its "Cowmobile", a modified mobile home used to distribute free scoops of Ben & Jerry's ice cream in a unique, cross-country "marketing drive", driven and served by Ben and Jerry themselves.
 The "Cowmobile" burned to the ground outside of Cleveland four months later, but there were no injuries.
 Ben said it looked like "the world's largest baked Alaska".

 In 1987, as a tribute to guitarist Jerry Garcia, Ben & Jerry's presented its first ice cream named for a rock legend and the most famous of fan-suggested flavors, "Cherry Garcia".

 In 1985, Ben and Jerry's built and opened their factory in Waterbury, Vermont.
 The factory opened to public tours in 1986 and continues to offer these tours.
 This facility produces 350,000 or more pints of ice cream a day.
 It is the only Ben and Jerry's facility open to the public.